 New Roots: The food is local.
 The story is global.

-As an essential part of our broader resettlement efforts, the New Roots program enables refugees to celebrate their heritage and nourish themselves and their neighbors by planting strong roots—literally—in their new communities.
+As an essential part of our broader resettlement efforts by the International Rescue Committee (IRC) in Salt Lake City, the New Roots program enables refugees to celebrate their heritage and nourish themselves and their neighbors by planting strong roots—literally—in their new communities.

 New Roots is about healthy families, secure communities and a more sustainable future.
 It’s about dignity, determination and the boundless possibility of human connection.
 And it’s about the power of people to heal and nurture positive change from the ground up.